GustavoRuedaEnriquez/towers-of-hanoi/README.md

-# HANOI TOWERS
+# Towers of Hanoi
 Created by [Salvador Octavio Briones Martínez](https://github.com/sbriones97) and [Gustavo Adolfo Rueda Enríquez](https://github.com/GustavoRuedaEnriquez).

-This project contains the program _Hanoi Towers_, originally coded in C language adapted in its equivalent in MIPS assembly.
+This project contains the program _Towers of Hanoi_, originally coded in C language adapted in its equivalent in MIPS assembly.

 **DISCLAIMER:** This is an school project.
 We do not recommend use it for industry purposes.